-I have been practising for 23 years as a psychotherapist and 17 years as a supervisor.
-For 13 years, I was a training supervisor and experiential group facilitator at The Centre for Counselling and Psychotherapy Education (CCPE) in London, piloting ways of teaching an integrative therapy for developmental trauma in a small group, experiential setting.
-Before that, I taught my own courses and workshops, including a one-year foundation course in counselling and psychotherapy – and in 2016 I gave back all my teaching contracts at CCPE to focus on running my own courses on healing complex trauma.
+I have been practising since 2000 as a psychotherapist, and since 2002 as a supervisor then EMDR consultant.
+For 13 years, I was a training supervisor and experiential group facilitator at The Centre for Counselling and Psychotherapy Education (CCPE) in London, where the freedom we were given as facilitators allowed me to pilot ways of teaching an integrative psychotherapy for developmental trauma in an experiential setting.
+Before that, I had taught my own courses and workshops, including a one-year foundation course in counselling and psychotherapy, and in 2016 I gave back all my teaching contracts to focus on running my own courses.

-I’m a former linguist and teacher (and professional dancer) with an MA from the University of Oxford and a PGCE from the Institute of Education, London.
+I am a former linguist and teacher (and professional dancer) with an MA from the University of Oxford and a PGCE from the Institute of Education, London.
 I have postgraduate diplomas in psychotherapy and supervision and a postgraduate certificate in dreamwork.
-I am also an EMDR Europe Accredited Practitioner and integrate EMDR into my work.
+I am also an EMDR Europe Accredited Consultant and integrate EMDR into all my work.

-I learned to work with developmental trauma and dissociative disorders ‘from the bottom up’, from my own experience of healing and integration over seven years of integrative, relational ego state therapy; while practising yoga, and the many skilled teachers from whom I learned, especially Catherine Annis and Bridget Woods-Kramer, taught me the power of working with the body to heal complex trauma.
-At the same time, I started reading everything I could find on the new ways of understanding and working with trauma and dissociation, and attending courses and seminars; among many others, I have completed Dr Bessel van der Kolk’s Intensive Trauma Treatment course, Deborah Korn’s course, Treating Complex Trauma: Optimal Integration of Treatment Models, at the Cape Cod Institute in the US, EMDR Europe Standard Accredited Training, advanced EMDR training with Dolores Mosquera in London, and Attachment-Focused EMDR training with Laurel Parnell in London.
+I learned to work with developmental trauma and dissociative disorders ‘from the bottom up’, from my own experience of healing and integration during a 7-year integrative psychotherapy, while practising yoga, and the many skilled teachers from whom I learned, taught me the power of working with the body to heal complex trauma.
+At the same time, I started reading everything I could find on understanding and working with trauma and dissociation, including the most recent developments, and attending courses and seminars.
+For instance, among many other courses, mostly in person, I have completed: